zhzhzhy/Workflow-Keep-Alive/README.md

 3. Run github action again,check if the workflow in another repo is enabled.

 **Notice:** This workflow could be disabled by Github after 60 Days inactive.
-**To wake up mutually,YOU MUST Do** above steps in the target repo's workflow again,just add following Github Action after `step:`<br>
+**To wake up mutually,YOU MUST Do** above steps in the target repo's workflow again,then add following Github Action after `step:`<br>
 ```
     - name: curl
       id: enable_workflow